Gentlymad-Studios/NewGraph/README.md

 * Good performance even with many nodes as this is built upon  the new retained `UIToolkit` UI system.
 * create visual data oriented networks based on your custom `[Serializable]` data classes simply by `adding attributes`.
 * `Fully serialized dynamic lists` of ports with the [`[PortList]`](https://github.com/Gentlymad-Studios/NewGraph/wiki/2.-Usage#portlist) attribute.
-* Customize data visualization with [`[GraphDisplay]`](https://github.com/Gentlymad-Studios/NewGraph/wiki/2.-Usage#graphdisplay): Display a field directly inside the graph?
-The side inspector?
-In both views?
+* Customize data visualization with [`[GraphDisplay]`](https://github.com/Gentlymad-Studios/NewGraph/wiki/2.-Usage#graphdisplay): Display a field inside the graph, side inspector or both views.
 * Full support of Unity's native `Undo/Redo` stack.
 * Support for `Utility Nodes` that can be created to help organize your specific graph business.
 * `Copy & Paste` even across graphs.